Legacy Web Publishing - Password Protect Webpages

 Getting Started

 Create a directory in your web space.
 Inside of it, create a file called .htaccess (notice that the file name begins with a period).
-The .htaccess file should contain these lines, modified to match your web site (explanations of each line are just below):
+The .htaccess file should contain these lines, modified to match your website (explanations of each line are just below):

 AuthUserFile /path/to/directory/.htpasswd